 This course has weekly, synchronous, meetings on WebEx for group and triadic supervision.
-Canvas is utilized to submit assignments, and Google Drive is utilized to submit recorded work.
+Canvas is utilized to submit assignments, and Google Drive is utilized to submit recordings.
 The syllabus, assignments, readings, and other materials related to the course can be found on Canvas.
 Please ensure that you have complete access to the course on Canvas by the end of the first week of class.
-Ifyou have questions about your Canvas account, please contact the campus Helpdesk at 919-530-7676.
+If you have questions about your Canvas account, please contact the campus Helpdesk or the Eagle Technical Assistance Center (ETAC) at 919-530-7676, Canvas@nccu.edu, or 24/7 Canvas Support 866-324-3304.

-All content is posted or linked on Canvas which is the Learning Management System used by NCCU (http://nccu.Canvas.com).
+All content is posted or linked on Canvas which is the Learning Management System used by NCCU.
 Every student has a username and password issued by the University.
-You are required to log on to the Canvas system at least once per week in order to view course content which includes lectures from the instructor, supplemental lectures, web links, as well as other content.
+You are required to log on to the Canvas system at least once per week in order to view course content which includes lectures ppt from the instructor, supplemental lectures, web links, as well as other content.
 You are also required to submit assignments via Canvas during the semester.
-Emailed assignmentswill not be scored.
-If you have questions about your Canvas account, please call Bb or the ITdepartment at 919-530-7676.
+Emailed assignments will not be scored.
+If you have questions about your Canvas account, please contact or the ITdepartment at 919-530-7676.